EmbySupport/Emby.Docs/Metadata-manager.md

 One of the areas in which MediaBrowser shines as a media server is the metadata management.
 The server has a metadata manager which allows you to view all of the metadata for every item in your library in one place.

-The metadata manager can be accessed via the slideout in the web client in the top left hand corner of the screen.
+The metadata manager can be accessed via the slide-out in the web client in the top left hand corner of the screen.

 ![](images/server/metadatamanager1.png)